miyagis-forests/farmacy-food-kata/README.md

 ### Requirements

-This section brings the elicited requirements that served as foundation to the decisions in this proposal.
+This section brings the requirements (some from the [provided document](https://docs.google.com/document/d/1SML3n4JbpZV2PSLRpjaCvBvyUMVsFwlqAQF3VKd_oPU/edit#), some from assumptions we made) that served as drivers for the design decisions in this proposal.

 - [Functional requirements](requirements/functional-rqmts.md)
 - [Quality attribute requirements](requirements/quality-attribute-rqmts.md)

 ### Architecture

-The architectural views below present the services designed to support Farmacy Food's requirements.
-They are divided in five specific views which intend to best group them according to their functionality and interactions.
+The architecture views below present the services designed to address Farmacy Food's requirements.
+They are divided into five views, which correspond to the main capabilities or subdomains in scope for our Farmacy Food system.

 - [Customer Account Management - microservice view](architecture/user-account-mgmt-microservice-view.md)
 - [Catalog - microservice view](architecture/catalog-microservice-view.md)